Winter in Toronto

 Indoor spas are a great way to enjoy saunas, hot tubs and swimming pools.
 It gives you a chance to warm up and rejuvenate as you escape the cold for a few hours.

 One of my personal favourite spas in Toronto is Elmwood Spa.
 Its a short walk from Dundas Square, and it includes water therapies, including baths, steam rooms, and swimming pools, in addition to spa services and restaurants on-site.
-Its a great little oasis inside the city to escape the hustle and bustle (and the cold!)
+It’s a great little oasis inside the city to escape the hustle and bustle (and the cold!)

 Elmwood Spa is open every day from early morning until evenings between 7 and 9pm depending on the day.
 Reservations for spa treatments should be made in advance on their website.